miquelmarti/DroneSegmentation/README.md

 ## FILES ##########################

+# trainNetwork.py
-trainNetwork.py: a script for training caffe networks.
+A script for training caffe networks.
 This replaces the ‘solve.py’ scripts used by most of FCN architectures from the original Berkeley github repos.

 When using this, be aware that many of the values in specified in Caffe's solver.prototxt that are ignored by the original solve.py files are *not* ignored by trainNetwork.py.  test_interval, test_iter and max_iter are the most notable examples of this.
 Be sure that you have set these properly in your solver.prototxt file.
 Also please be aware of the behaviour of your chosen data layer - the statistics computed during the test phase will depend on its behaviour, particularly if your test_iter value is bigger than the number of samples in your test set.